zduputel/seminar/README.md

 # seminar

-seminar is a simple time saving python module for automating seminar announcements.
+"seminar" is a simple time saving python module for automating seminar announcements.
+It will format and send announcement and reminder emails via smtp.

 ## Dependencies
 - python2 or python3